 MUS 702.
 Criteria for Music Analysis and Comparison.
 (2).
 MUS 702 is designed as an introductory course to acquaint the candidates with the subtleties of analytical and comparative music problems.
 MUS 755.
 Supervised Practicum in College Teaching.
 (Maximum 9).
 This course provides experiences in observation and supervised practice in college teaching for doctoral candidates planning to teach on the college or university level.
-Observations and basis for the analysis of learning experiences.
+Observations and the teaching experiences will be used as a basis for the analysis of learning experiences.

 MUS 799.
 Doctoral Dissertation.
 (18).
 Required of all doctoral candidates.